Some relations between Schwarz-Pick inequality and von Neumann's inequality: ) and

-is less than or equal to 1.
+is less than or equal to 1, where the subscript ``2" emphasizes that we are only using $2\times2$ matrices.
 Note that $S_{2, gen}(B_{\Delta})$ is a closed set in the pointwise convergence topology.
 If $E$ is an open set and the components of a matrix $\Delta$ are holomorphic functions, we define